Have you ever wondered if raw duck eggs for dogs are OK to feed?

-Sure enough, when I did a food sensitivity test on Wally, I found out that chicken is one of his trigger foods, along with quail, salmon, apples, blueberries, and a few others.
+Sure enough, when I did a food sensitivity test on Wally, I found out that chicken is one of his trigger foods, along with quail, salmon, grains, and a few others.

 - Duck eggs are larger than chicken eggs.
 Their shells are also thicker which give them a longer shelf life.